ibexa/documentation-developer/docs/commerce/cart/cart.md

 ## Front-end perspective

-From the front-end perspective, the Cart consists of a main component and several widgets.
+From the front-end perspective, the cart consists of a main `Cart` object and several widgets.
-Each of these components consists of JavaScript code and accompanying Twig templates.
+`Cart` is a standalone JavaScript object that manages cart data and has no user interface, while widgets consist of JavaScript code and accompanying Twig templates.

+### Cart object

+The `Cart` object stores cart entry data and a cart summary, which contains additional entry data, like, for example, formatted gross price or validation errors.
+The object exposes several methods, which you can use to get and modify cart entries.
+Only one instance of a `Cart` object can be created.

+### Widgets

 To customize your store, you can override the Twig templates and extend their logic.
 For more information, see [ Customize storefront layout](../../docs/templating/layout/customize_storefront_layout.md).

-### Main cart
+#### Main cart

-Main cart is the main UI component of the Cart module.
+Main cart is the main user interface component of the cart.
-Among other things, it lists all items selected for purchase, displays product/variant images, availability information, requested cart item quantities, cart item net prices and subtotals for each cart line.
+By defaault. it lists items selected for purchase and requested cart item quantities.

-Users who visit the Main cart page can change cart line quantities, remove individual items, remove all items and see the total number of products in cart.
+Users who visit the Main cart can remove individual items.

-### Add to cart
+#### Add to cart

 By default, the Add to cart component consists of a quantity input field and a button.

-### Minicart
+#### Minicart

-By default, the Minicart component consists of a counter that displays a total number of cart lines.
+By default, the Minicart component consists of a counter that displays a total number of cart items.

-### Cart summary
+#### Cart summary

-The Cart Summary component displays a subtotal net value of cart lines, a shipping cost disclaimer, a series of tax values applicable to products added in cart, different taxes composition, and a total cart value (gross, shipping and taxes included) in the selected currency.
+By default, the Cart Summary component displays a subtotal net value of cart lines, a shipping cost disclaimer, a series of tax values applicable to products added in cart, a composition of different taxes, and a total cart value (gross, shipping and taxes included) in the selected currency.

-Users who visit the Cart summary widget can proceed to checkout or continue shopping by clicking one of the buttons.
+You could extend the Cart summary widget to let buyers navigate from this view, for example, to checkout, or back to shopping, by adding respective buttons.

-## Cart object

-The `Cart` object stores cart entry data and a cart summary, which contains data from additional entries, like, for example, formatted gross price or validation errors.
-The object exposes several methods, which you can use to get and modify cart entries.
-Only one instance of a `Cart` object can be created.

-## Cart service
+### Cart service

-The Cart package provides a cart service, which is a module with functions used for calling the backend API.
+The Cart package provides a cart service, which is a module with functions used for calling the [backend API](cart_api.md).